Akmal1285/it-support-portfolio-akmaliman/README.md

 ---

 ## 👨‍💻 About Me
-I am an **IT graduate** with practical experience in setting up and troubleshooting Windows environments.
-I enjoy solving technical problems, documenting solutions, and continuously learning to improve IT support delivery.
+I am an IT graduate specializing in IT Operations and Governance.
+I focus on bridging the gap between technical troubleshooting and business efficiency through standardized SOPs, strategic procurement, and cloud-native solutions.

 - 🌍 Based in Kedah, Malaysia (open to opportunities across Malaysia)
 - 📂 [GitHub Portfolio](https://github.com/Akmal1285/it-support-portfolio-akmaliman)